apache/apisix/docs/en/latest/plugins/limit-conn.md

 The above route enables the WebSocket proxy on `/ws`, and limits the number of concurrent WebSocket connections to 1.
 More than 1 concurrent WebSocket connection will return `503` to reject the request.

-2. Initiate a WebSocket request, and the link is established successfully
+2. Initiate a WebSocket request, and the connection is established successfully

 ````shell
 curl --include \